Bouvet-deler/meta-framework-workshop/readme.md

     - `app/`: Contains the application components and pages.
     - `public/`: Static assets like images.
     - `styles/`: CSS files.
-  - Set correct tsconfig for more linting help
+  - Set correct tsconfig for more linting help (optional)
-    - In Visual Studio Code, open command palette (SHIFT+CTRL+P), type "select typescript version" and select it, and chose "Use workspace version"
     - Make sure a typescript file is open while opening command palette
     - Make sure tsconfig is at the root of the Visual Studio Code project open
+    - In Visual Studio Code, open command palette (SHIFT+CTRL+P), type "select typescript version" and select it, and chose "Use workspace version"
-    - This adds some specific rules relevant to Next.js
+    - This adds some specific rules relevant to Next.js that can warn about errors before compiling

 ---